wp-plugins/highlight-search-terms/readme.txt

 == Installation ==

 To make it work, you will need to take two steps.
-A normal installation and actiavtion procedure _and_ editing your Theme Stylesheet to contain new rules for your highlights.
+(I) A normal installation and activation procedure _and_ (II) editing your Theme Stylesheet to contain your personal highlight styling rules.

-I. Use the slick search and install feature on your WP2.7+ Pugins admin section or follow these steps.
+I. Use the slick search and install feature (Plugins -> Add New) in your WP2.7+ admin section or follow these basic steps.

 - Download archive and unpack.
 - Upload (and overwrite) the /highlight-search-terms/ folder and its content to the /plugins/ folder.
 - Activate plugin on the Plug-ins page

 II.
-Add a new rule to your themes styleheet (style.css) to style the highlighted text.
+Add at least _one_ new rule to your themes styleheet (style.css) to style highlightable text.

-for example use `#content .hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with ID "content").
+For example use `#content .hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with ID "content").

 Please find more examples under the [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) tab.